borine/bluez-alsa/doc/org.bluealsa.PCM1.7.rst

     available only for transports which support codec configuration (e.g. A2DP).

+boolean Reconfigurable [readwrite]
+    Optional.
+Available only for transports which support codec configuration.
+    Indicates that the CodecConfiguration negotiated when the Profile is connected can be modified after connection.
+The value is initially true.
+    Since Bluez release 5.80, Bluez is unable to modify the CodecConfiguration for some remote devices, resulting in disconnection of the Profile.
+    A client can set this property to false for such devices, and if so then it will be set to false for all future transport connections of the same transport type on the same device.

 uint16 Delay [readonly]
     Approximate PCM delay in 1/10 of millisecond.